Universal Limits on Quantum Correlations: III. THE UNIVERSAL –INEQUALITY

-where the inequality symbol $\bowtie$ is ``$\ge$'' for increasing measures and ``$\le$'' for decreasing measures.
-The function $f_M$ is determined entirely by the normalization of $M$ and by its dependence on the correlation spectrum $\{\tau_i\}$. \end{quote}
+where the symbol $\bowtie$ denotes “$\ge$’’ if $M$ increases with correlation strength and “$\le$’’ if $M$ decreases.
+The function $f_M$ depends only on the normalization of $M$ and on its dependence on the singular values $\{\tau_i\}$. \end{quote}

-Equation (\ref{eq:universal_inequality}) is the \emph{universal $\chi$-inequality}.
-It expresses the fact that positivity restricts every correlation measure to lie within a $\chi$-dependent domain, producing either a \emph{floor} or a \emph{ceiling} according to the measure’s monotonicity.
+Equation~(\ref{eq:universal_inequality}) is the \emph{universal $\chi$–inequality}.
+It asserts that positivity alone restricts every monotone, second-moment–determined correlation measure to lie within a domain parametrized by $\chi$, producing either a \emph{floor} or a \emph{ceiling} depending on the monotonicity of the measure.

-\subsection{B. Proof sketch}
+\subsection{B.~Proof sketch}